patrickikhidero/patrickikhidero/README.md

 <h3 align="center">
 I'm a dedicated software engineer with a deep interest in the transformative power of artificial intelligence and fintech.
 My journey in tech has been driven by a fascination with how software can not only solve complex problems but also shape the future of finance and geographical information systems (GIS).

-Professionally, my experience spans developing robust AI models that streamline financial processes and creating innovative GIS applications that enhance our understanding of spatial data.
-I thrive on challenges that require out-of-the-box thinking and enjoy collaborating with teams who are as passionate about technology as I am.
+Professionally, my experience includes developing robust AI models that streamline financial processes and creating innovative GIS applications that enhance our understanding of spatial data.
+I thrive on challenges that require unconventional thinking and enjoy collaborating with teams that share my passion for technology.

 What Excites Me in Tech: